oktadev/okta-blog/_source/_posts/2022-07-29-python-okta.md

 - Configure the Okta CLI
 - Teach you how to create your first application
 - Learn about authentication and authorization credentials
-- Set up Hosted Authentication with Okta and try it out
+- Set up hosted authentication with Okta and try it out
 - Cover troubleshooting issues you might encounter

 **Prerequisites**